ghc-proposals/ghc-proposals/proposals/0000-bytearray-literals.rst

 an error at compile-time if an odd number of hexadecimal characters are given as the argument to ``octets``.

-These literals can be used both as values and as a way to scrutize a ``ByteArray#`` that has been cased on.
+These literals can be used both as values and as a way to scrutinize a ``ByteArray#`` that has been cased on.
 Casing would look like this:

 .. code-block:: haskell